The theme throughout April is: The Collaboration Catalyst

-We see a new role that’s instrumental in creativity and innovation, and we call it the “Collaboration Catalyst”.
+There’s a new role that’s instrumental in creativity and innovation, and I call it the “Collaboration Catalyst”.

 As we’re seeing more of a need to drive creativity and handle chaos in order to innovate, it takes an individual with a certain set of skills to make this happen.
 Often, the focus is on those that come up with the ideas, but the Collaboration Catalyst is just as important – they focus on how to make those ideas happen, connecting the dots and bringing projects to a solution.